Carolyn Pethick

 Carolyn is also passionate about not tipping the scales of justice in the opposite direction and discriminating against men.
 It should never be about gender.
 It should always be about equality.

-Her resilience and willingness to challenge what she knew was wrong, sometimes at a horrendous cost, have been captured in her presentations and her book, ‘To Hell and Back – A Policewoman’s Story”.
-Her presentations focus on encouraging both men and women to speak up and report the discriminative treatment that they experience in the workplace on a daily basis as well as sharing the skills people need to be resilient in these situations.
+Carolyn’s resilience and her willingness to challenge the injustices she encountered—often at great personal cost—are highlighted in her presentations and her book, “To Hell and Back: A Policewoman’s Story“.
+As a renowned keynote speaker, her talks emphasize the importance of encouraging both men and women to speak up and report discriminatory treatment they experience in the workplace.
+She also shares essential skills for building resilience in such situations.

-She also educates the offenders on the long term effects that these behaviours can have on their victims.
-Carolyn has made it her mission to be the voice of the victims who are unable to speak out for themselves.
+Additionally, Carolyn educates offenders about the long-term effects their behaviors can have on their victims.
+It has become her mission to be the voice for those who cannot speak out for themselves.

-Carolyn advocates for the promised compensation to be paid to the hundreds of police members who went through similar experiences that she endured.
-In December 2015 the Chief Commissioner and the Premier publicly apologised to these members and promised that no matter what the cost, these members would be compensated.
-Many years later and this promise has still not been addressed.
+She advocates for the compensation promised to the hundreds of police officers who endured similar experiences to hers.
+In December 2015, the Chief Commissioner and the Premier publicly apologized to these officers and committed to ensuring they would be compensated, regardless of the cost.
+Years later, this promise has still not been fulfilled.

-Bullying costs the Australian economy up to $36 billion each year.
-It costs the Australian Education department approximately $2.3 billion annually.
-This does not include the psychological and physical damage to the victims.
+Bullying costs the Australian economy up to $36 billion each year, and it costs the Australian Education Department approximately $2.3 billion annually.
+This figure does not account for the psychological and physical damage inflicted on the victims.

 Let’s stop this rot!